Start9Labs/documentation/source/contributing/services/config.rst

 List
 ^^^^

 The list type describes an array of values.
 The values must consist of the same subtype, which can be any of the ValueSpec types available in the EmbassyOS config specification.
 Lists of any type do not contain the default for each item in list.
-The list *itself* can be have a default.
+The list *itself* can have a default.
 If no default is provided, ``null`` will be the assumed value.

 Range is loosely based off mathematical range syntax, with infinity replaced with ``*``: